 William Nisbet was a widower of 26 years living at 5 Brown Street Edniburgh.
 He worked as a plumber.

 Margaret Caldwell was a domestic servant and unmarried.
 She was aged 24 years and of 19 Mayfield Gardens Edinburgh.
+Her parents were James Caldwell, a maltman, and Margaret Cairns, both of whom were living.

 The marriage was registered on 6 January 1887 at Edinburgh, R. W. Charlton being the signing registrar.